Ulbricht Group: Political operation

 On May 6, 1945, Ulbricht gave the Soviet commander of Berlin, Nikolai Berzarin, the first list of suggested names to fill important administrative posts in Berlin.
 On May 12, 1945, the district administrators and city councils were appointed from Ulbricht's list without exception.
-Paul Markgraf, one of the ten anti-fascist prisoners of war, was appointed the "Berlin Police President", also on Ulbricht's initiative.

-In the beginning of June 1945, Ulbricht, Ackermann and Sobottka traveled back to Moscow to give the first reports and get their further instructions.
-On June 4, 1945, they met with Pieck, Joseph Stalin and Andrei Zhdanov.
-Stalin urged them to found a nationwide working class party that would remain open for the proletariat, farmers and intellectuals.
-He wanted the party to work for a unified Germany and said in his opinion, the West wanted to split the country into partitions, so, according to Pieck, their goal was to "[complete] the civil-democratic revolution through a civil-democratic government."
-The founding manifesto of the KPD was written by Ackermann.
-In it, the new party spoke openly against a sovietization of Germany.
-It said the goal was to "continue to its conclusion the civil-democratic transformation begun with the revolutions of 1848" and through land reform, to eliminate the "remnants of feudalism".
-The goal the Party named was as the "establishment of an anti-fascist, democratic republic with all democratic rights and freedoms for the people".
+Paul Markgraf, one of the ten anti-fascist German prisoners of war, was appointed the "Berlin Police President", also on Ulbricht's initiative.
+In the beginning of June 1945, Ulbricht, Ackermann, and Sobottka traveled back to Moscow to give the first reports and get their further instructions.
+On June 4, 1945, they met with Wilhelm Pieck, Andrei Zhdanov, and Stalin.
+Stalin urged them to found a nationwide, working-class communist party that would remain open for the proletariat, farmers, and intellectuals.
+He wanted the party to work for a unified Germany, and said that, in his opinion, the Western regions wanted to split the country into partitions; according to Pieck, their goal was to "[complete] the civil-democratic revolution through a civil-democratic government".
+The founding manifesto of the Communist Party of Germany (KPD) was written by Ackermann himself.
+In it, the new party spoke openly against a Sovietization of Germany.
+It stated that the goal was to "continue to its conclusion the civil-democratic transformation begun with the revolutions of 1848", and, through land reforms, to eliminate the "remnants of feudalism".
+Hence ,the final goal of the KPD was the "establishment of an anti-fascist, democratic republic with all democratic rights and freedoms for the people".
 With the re-establishment of the KPD on June 11, 1945, the Ulbricht Group reached its first goal.
 On July 10, 1945, it moved into the KPD's Central Committee building.